-HSC Racing parameters:
+HSC Racing Parameters:

 - 1. A fleet, whose warning signal has sounded, shall have the region around the starting line to themselves.
 All other boats must stay clear. - 2.
 Audible signals are the official notification of the starting sequence Flags and shapes are a courtesy. - 3.
-The starting sequence shall be modified to delete a fleet start when fewer than three (3) boats are present at the first warning (6- minute) signal.
+The starting sequence shall be modified to delete a fleet start when fewer than three (3) boats are present at the first warning signal.
 These boats shall then start with the Open fleet, but shall sail their fleets' designated course, and be scored as their regular fleet. - 4.
 Fleets following the deleted start will have their start 3 minutes earlier for every deletion.
 The (shape) color sequence will remain unchanged. - 5.
-When a regatta coincides with a HSC series race, the regatta scoring will include all racers, however for the series scoring the points assigned will be based only on the HSC racers.
+When a regatta coincides with a HSC series race, the regatta scoring will include all racers, however for the series scoring the points assigned will be based only on the HSC racers. - 6.
+When only one fleet is present use Mode #32 on the ASRS rather than a rolling start.
+No flags are needed if using this sequence.